eeditiones/tei-publisher-faq/content/API/custom-endpoint.md

 ### Adding an Endpoint to Browse Places

 Assume you have an edition in which all references to places are tagged.
 The references point to a central authority file containing further information on each place.
 In the simplest case this might be a separate TEI document with the list of places contained in `/TEI/standoff/listPlace`.
+An example (taken from the *Alfred Escher Briefedition*) is attached below.

+{{%attachments title="TEI Source" pattern=".*\.(xml)$"/%}}

 As an alternative entry point into the edition, we may want to provide users a page on which they can browse through all place names and see their location on a map.
 Since there might a large number of places, we ideally want to group them by first letter, plus provide a search feature for filtering.
 Fortunately, the `tei-publisher-components` library (since version 1.33.0) provides a webcomponent for this purpose: `pb-split-list`.